Office (2015 Hong Kong film)

-Office is a 2015 Hong Kong-Chinese musical comedy-drama film produced and directed by Johnnie To and starring Chow Yun-fat, Sylvia Chang, Eason Chan and Tang Wei.
-The film is an adaptation of the 2008 play Design for Living, which was created by and starred Chang.
+Office is a 2015 musical comedy-drama film produced and directed by Johnnie To and starring Chow Yun-fat, Sylvia Chang, Eason Chan and Tang Wei.
+A Hong Kong-Chinese co-production, the film is an adaptation of the 2008 play Design for Living, which was created by and starred Chang.
 Office premiered at the 2015 Toronto International Film Festival and was theatrically released in China on 2 September 2015 and in Hong Kong in 3D on 24 September 2015.

 Plot

 Billion-dollar company Jones & Sunn is going public.
 Chairman Ho Chung-ping (Chow Yun-fat) has promised CEO Winnie Cheung (Sylvia Chang), who has been his mistress for more than twenty years, that she will become a major shareholder of the company.
 As the IPO team enters the company to audit its accounts, a series of inside stories starts to be revealed.

 Lee Xiang (Wang Ziyi), a new hire at Jones & Sunn, brings with him youthful ideals and dreams.
 Within the neoliberal market, the logic of intrigue rules, complicated by entanglements of love-hate relationships, which weaves a power play and a pathos-laden tragedy inside the office.